 After a claim is submitted, the first form you will receive is an Explanation of Benefits (EOB).
 The EOB lists your claims by date and indicates whether insurance will pay or not.
-In the case of a denial, an explanation is given for the reason of the denial.
-Usually a description for how to file an appeal is on the EOB as well.
-But you can always call the insurance company to get the most up to date process of appeals.
-The first thing you should always do is double check the reason for the denial of your claim.
+In the case of a denial, an explanation is given for the reason for the denial.
+Usually, a description of how to file an appeal is on the EOB as well.
+But you can always call the insurance company to get the most up-to-date appeals process.
+The first thing you should always do is double-check the reason for the denial of your claim.

 - Do they think you have a pre-existing condition you never stated?